 Note: This post contains affiliate links.
 This means that if you click on a link and make a purchase, I will receive a small commission at no cost to you.
 Thank you for supporting The Banana Diaries!

-Nut or Seed Butter: So the beauty of this Paleo vegan banana bread is that you can make it easily nut free.
+- Nut or Seed Butter: So the beauty of this Paleo vegan banana bread is that you can make it easily nut free.
 One of the issues I’ve seen as a food blogger is that there aren’t enough nut free recipes for those who want to eat Paleo or vegan.
 Now, you can have both or all!
-My favorite butters for this recipe include: almond butter, peanut butter, cashew butter, sunflower see butter, pumpkin seed butter (very fun for fall!), or macadamia nut butter!
+My favorite butters for this recipe include: almond butter, peanut butter, coconut butter, cashew butter, sunflower seed butter (though it might turn green- totally fine to consume, it’s just a different color!), pumpkin seed butter (very fun for fall!), or macadamia nut butter!

 But if you want a fun science experiment, try it out!